bs-components/bs-components/readme.md

 For everything else including forms there is no web component needed to implement because they are a css only solution.
 Just use html as usual.

 Note: bootstrap forms do tend to use some javascript validation to show or hide tooltip helpers.
-These do not have jquery methods so will not have web component counterparts in this project.
+These do not have methods that are provided by bootstrap.js so this project will not have web component counterparts.

 ---